saran2020/DragRating/README.md

     app:rating_space="8dp"
     app:max_rating="5" />
 ```
-`initial_rating` - Is used to set the initial rating of the file.
+`initial_rating` - It's used to set the initial rating to the widget.
-`max_rating` - Is used to set the maximum allowed number of rating.
+`max_rating` - It's used to set the maximum allowed rating.
 The number you provide here is the number of stars that will be drawn.
-`rating_space` - Can be used to control the space between two star view.
+`rating_space` - It can be used to control the space between two star views.

-To get the current rating use the method `getRating()` and to set the rating use method `setRating(3.5f)`.
+Current rating can be read using `getRating()` and to set the rating use method `setRating(3.5f)`.

 To provide custom asset for the view, you need to set a `Map` with the multiplier for the asset and the asset like shown below.